 Options to Consider

 - Ventless models are UL-certified for operation without being installed underneath a hood.
 This not only frees you to install the oven virtually anywhere, front- or back-of-house, it also can save you from having to spend a considerable sum to build a larger hood.
-However, you’ll need to check local codes or speak to an inspector to ensure ventless operation is allowed in your area.
-You should choose this type if you'll be using your unit primarily as a display merchandiser.
+However, you'll need to check local codes or speak to an inspector to ensure ventless operation is allowed in your area.
+You should choose this type of rotisserie oven if you'll be using your unit primarily as a display merchandiser.

 - A self-cleaning feature can cut down on the time and effort spent on care and maintenance.

 - Pass-thru models have doors on opposite sides, so food can be placed in one side and taken from the other.
-This is a good choice if you're going to locate the oven between a kitchen and a service area, because it can be loaded by kitchen staff and the food can be retrieved by employees behind the counter.
+This is a good choice if you're going to locate the commercial rotisserie between a kitchen and a service area, because it can be loaded by kitchen staff and the food can be retrieved by employees behind the counter.
 This setup is a win-win, as it gives your guests a view of the product while keeping it convenient to employees.